JCTec/GithubQL/README.md

 The Session View has a callback that triggers a change in the Scene delegate to the Home View once the validation process happens.

 ## Home View
-The Home View is a simple list view that loads the Github Repositories into the view, it has a Infinite Scroll Build into the View.
+The Home View is a simple list view that loads the Github Repositories into the view, it has a Infinite Scroll Build into the View. note the use of SafeVStack instead of LazyVStack, this is my own implementation of a LazyVStack Compatible with iOS 13 (Not really in terms of performance but keeps the code clean).

 ## TODO's
 Due to time restrictions there are several things that can be later improve in this project, in between them are: